 Therefore, there is no such thing as a "SOOC Raw image".

-So when you’re posting your image on a forum for CC, you should state “Here is my image rendered using ACR defaults”, or “Here is my image rendered using Lightroom’s Auto settings”, etc.
+So when you’re posting your image in a group for CC, you should state "Here is my image rendered using ACR defaults", or "Here is my image rendered using Lightroom’s Auto settings", etc.

 If you have a question about this article, please feel free to post it in Ask Damien.